asterics/asterics-docs.js/packages/@asterics-docs/tool/README.md

 # Developer Guide

 This guide describes all steps required to build the website at [https://www.asterics.eu](https://www.asterics.eu).
 ## Requirements

-Following tools need to be setup on you machine:
+Following tools need to be setup on your machine:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [node](https://nodejs.org/en/download/)